 1. If you want to ask for a follow-up meeting

 These emails work if you want to pitch your idea or discuss the matter more thoroughly.
 Remember to be considerate of their time and work with their availability, and keep the email short.

-It was nice meeting you at [name of the event].
+It was great meeting you at [Event].
 I enjoyed talking and learning about [something discussed].
-Thank you for your tips and the new insigts in the field of [your industry].
+Thank you for your tips and the new insights in the field of [your industry].

 As we discussed, I am interested in [your objective], so I’d like to meet you and talk about [clear purpose].
-I am generally free on [days and times of the week you are free],. is this something that would work with you?
+Usually, I am free on [days and times of the week you are free], is this something that would work with you?
 I could adjust my schedule and work around yours as well.

 I know you have a busy schedule, so I’ll be brief.

 I appreciate in advance any advice you can give me.
-I’m looking forward hearing from you.
+I’m looking forward to hearing from you.

-I am writing to thank you for organizing the [name of the conference/event/lecture].
+I am writing to thank you for organizing the [Event].
 It was really interesting to hear about [what you liked most about the event].